Skip to main content

 • Application Fee

 Within the online application, upload the undergraduate transcript(s) and, if applicable, the previous graduate transcript.
-Unofficial copies of transcripts will be accepted for review, but official copies are required for admitted students.
+Unofficial copies of transcripts are required for review and official copies are required for admitted applicants.
 Please do not send transcripts or any other application materials to the Graduate School or the Nuclear Engineering and Engineering Physics department unless requested.
-Please review the requirements set by the Graduate School for additional information about degrees/transcripts.
+Review the requirements set by the Graduate School for additional information about degrees/transcripts.

 Upload your resume in your application.